Introduction

 - Generally, we ask if she suffered from diabetes, hypertension, cancer, liver or lung disease other than pregnancy in the past or underwent any surgery for any reason.

-- Blood group and hepatitis B and C status is mentioned
+- Blood group and hepatitis B and C status are mentioned

 - Any history of transfusion or its components